sridatahub/SqlWindows/README.md

 from sales1;
 ```

-3. Calculate Running Total of Sales
+3. Calculate Running Total of Sales:

+This query calculates how much each customer has spent with the company up to a certain point.
-Calculates the cumulative sales total for each customer, ordered by the sales amount.
+It tracks the total spending for each customer after every purchase they make.
 ```
 select
     sale_id,